Hudson N7290 in Linthorpe, Middlesbrough.

-On the 8th of November 1939 the crew of this aircraft were undertaking a training exercise and were on their approach to Thornaby airfield, when at 16.55hrs whilst flying at 600 feet it stalled.
-Still a relatively new aircraft to these crews at Thornaby, there was no time to try and recover the aircraft.
-The aircraft crashed into houses onto No. 65 Cambridge Road, Linthorpe and caused a large fire to the property.
+On 8th November 1939 the crew of this 220 Squadron aircraft were undertaking a training exercise and were on their approach to land at Thornaby airfield, when at 16.55hrs whilst flying at 600 feet the aircraft stalled.
+Still a relatively new aircraft to these crews at Thornaby, there was no time to try and recover the aircraft from the stall and it crashed into houses onto No.65 Cambridge Road, Linthorpe and caused a large fire to the property.
 The four airmen on the Hudson were killed in the crash, somehow no-one on the ground was killed, although a fireman sustained injuries.
-Although perhaps stating the obvious, Cat W/FA (burnt) damage was sustained to the aircraft and it was written off.
+A number of people were recommended for commendations for their actions following this accident in attempting to rescue the crew, they were Fireman Thomas Harding AFS, Senior Fireman Fred Lord, Fireman Frederick Nicholls AFS, Chief Fire Officer Walter Henry Mardon (King's Police and Fire Services Medal), Fireman Ernest George Pipe AFS, Fireman Peter Keegan.

-Pilot - P/O Augustine H J Ryan RAF (41324), aged 21, of Christchurch, Canterbury, New Zealand.
+Pilot - P/O Augustine Harold Jervis Ryan RAF (41324), aged 21.
 Buried Hartshill Cemetery, Stoke on Trent.

 AC1 Albert Wade.